iamasink/scripts/README.md

 Mostly for myself like if windows breaks and i have to reset it (again) but maybe my awful ahk stuff is useful for someone ¯\\\_(ツ)\_/¯

 ## my setup
-Mouse: G502
+### Mouse: G502
   - Side    / DPI shift - F21
   - DPI Up  /  G8       - F22
   - DPI Down  /  G7     - F23
   - Top middle  / G9    - F24
-Keyboard: Wooting 2 HE
+### Keyboard: Wooting 2 HE
   - A1	 - F13
   - A2	 - F14
   - A3	 - F15
   - Mode - F16
 The original functions for these keys (switching keyboard profile) are available in the FN layer.

-## auto start up stuffs
+## auto start up stuff

 ### shell:startup